Cisco Secure Workload

 Security based on the visibility

-Network address translation is mapping an IP address space into another by modifying network address information in the I.P. header of packets while they are in transit across a traffic routing device.
-Limiting visibility this way works to a degree, but we cannot get away from the fact that a) if you have the I.P. address of someone, you can reach them, and b) if a port is open, you can potentially connect to it.
-Therefore, the traditional security method can open your network wide for compromise, especially when bad actors have all the tools.
-However, finding, downloading, and running a port scanning tool is not hard.
+Network address translation is mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
+Limiting visibility this way works to a degree, but we cannot ignore the fact that a) if you have someone’s IP address, you can reach them, and b) if a port is open, you can potentially connect to it.

 “Nmap,” for Network Mapper, is the most widely used port scanning tool.
 Nmap works by checking a network for hosts and services.
 Once found, the software platform sends information to those hosts and services, responding.
 Nmap reads and interprets the response and uses the data to create a network map.